ocvt/aws/README.md

 1. Run `./launch up` to start the services.
 Launches nginx (proxy and image cache), the html site, and the api.
 Nginx auto-creates the local `nginx-config` directory for persistent TLS certs.
 1. Create a weekly cronjob to run `pushd /home/ec2-user/aws && ./launch.sh down && ./launch.sh up && popd` due to a small memory leak in ocvt-api.

-### Docker Hub / Github Config to manage images
+### Github Config to manage images

-- New docker images for ocvt/ocvt-site and ocvt/dolabra are created on each new release via Github Actions (look at the workflow file)
+- New container images for ocvt/ocvt-site and ocvt/dolabra are created on each new release via Github Actions (look at the workflow file) and stored in GitHub packages
-- Docker Hub username & password is stored in GH Secrets

 ### Uptime Robot